d3plus/d3plus-plot/README.md

 #### Plot.yConfig([*value*])
 If *value* is specified, sets the config method for the y-axis and returns the current class instance.
 If *value* is not specified, returns the current y-axis configuration.
+Note:* If a "domain" array is passed to the y-axis config, it will be reversed.

 **Kind**: static method of <code>[Plot](#Plot)</code>